Nancy-infancia/Image_processing/README.md

 * isbw
 * isgray

-They are created in a way that they are in the Octave,as inbuilt functions.
+They are created in a way that they are in Octave,as inbuilt functions.